Minimum Rectilinear Polygons for Given Angle Sequences: The Monotone Case: Minimum Area

-Since each vertical edge of~\BL has $x$-coordinate at most~$x(u)$, there can be no crossing; see Figure~\ref{fig:make-canonical-3}.
-However, now the area of the polygon decreased by three units; a contradiction to the fact that~$p$ is optimum.
-Hence, the canonical property~\ref{xycanon:adj} has to hold.
+Since each vertical edge of~\BL has~$x$-coordinate at most~${x(u)}$, there can be no crossing.
+However, now the area of the polygon decreased by three units; a contradiction to the fact that~$\Popt$ is optimum.
+Hence, Property~\ref{xycanon:adj} has to hold for~$\Popt$.

-Now, assume that there is a bounding box pair having at most one point in common, w.l.o.g. $\Btl$ and $\Bbr$.
-Since the optimum polygon is not canonical, the canonical property~\ref{xycanon:corner} has to be violated.
-Hence, for at least one of the two bounding boxes, say~$\Btl$, neither an endpoint of~$\TR$ nor an endpoint of~$\BL$ lies on a corner of~$\Btl$, that is, their endpoints lie on two different edges of~$\Btl$, and the distance from their endpoints to the closest corner of~$\Btl$ is at least~1.
-Then, for at least one of the two edges, it holds that the line going through the edge does not cross the interior of~$\Bbr$.
-W.l.o.g., this holds for the line~$g$ that goes through the horizontal edge of $\Btl$.
-Then, we can also observe that~$g$ does not cross any vertical line segment of $\TR$; instead, there is a horizontal line segment of $\TR$ lying on~$g$.
+Now, assume that there is a bounding box pair having at most one point in common, without loss of generality,~$\Btl$ and~$\Bbr$.
+Since the optimum polygon~$\Popt$ is not canonical, Property~\ref{xycanon:corner} has to be violated by at least one of the two bounding boxes, say~$\Btl$.
+Then the interior corner (bottom right corner) of~$\Btl$ does not lie on a line segment that also contains an endpoint of~$\TR$ or~$\BL$.
+Hence, the endpoints of~$\TR$ or~$\BL$ have to lie on the boundary of~$\Btl$ \enquote{behind} the interior corner, that is, they lie on two different edges of~$\Btl$ and, for each one of them, its distance to the closest corner of~$\Btl$ is at least~$1$.
+Then, for at least one of the two edges, it holds that the line going through the edge does not cross the interior of~$\Bbr$ (it can happen that only one such line exists as Fig.~\ref{fig:example-canonical-1} indicates).
+Without loss of generality, this holds for the line~$g$ that goes through the horizontal edge of~$\Btl$.